sarapinasgrc/active_learning/README.md

 ││       │── preprocessing.py             # Data preprocessing

+││       │── prueba.py                    # Code to see how the functions can be used

 ││       │── selection.py                 # Data selection strategies that are integrated into the active learning loop for initial selection within the loop in main.py

 ││       │── stopping_criteria.py         # Stopping criteria strategies